 Unemployment, labour market survey, those who have already got a job Unemployment, Directorate of Labour Until 2003, the Statistics Iceland labour market survey included only one week in April and one week in November; however, since Jan.
 2003, it has been continuous and the results published quarterly.
 As a result, figures from Jan.
 2003 and thereafter are not entirely comparable with earlier figures.
-Unemployment from the Directorate of Labour excludes persons on the partial unemployment programme from the beginning of year-2020.
 Quarterly data.
 Sources: Directorate of Labour, Statistics Iceland.
 IV-2